PetukkaS/petukkas.github.io/docs/01_matematiikka/Yliopistomatematiikka_aihepiiri_01/yliopistomatematiikka_aihe_02.md

 ---
-title: Yliopistomatematiikka aihe 01
+title: Yliopistomatematiikka aihe 02
 layout: default
 parent: Yliopistomatematiikka aihepiiri 01
+grand_parent: Matematiikka
 katex: true
 ---

-Ensimmäinen yliopistomatematiikan aihe.
+Toinen yliopistomatematiikan aihe.

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$